Close-up portrait of a baby lying on a soft bed with a toy, showcasing innocence and curiosity.

 Adjustable Beds

 Bed rails for adjustable beds are a specialized category.
-Standard plastic or mesh rails often fail on adjustable bases because when the head or foot is raised, the rail creates a dangerous gap.
+Standard plastic or mesh rails often fail on adjustable bases because, when the head or foot is raised, they create a dangerous gap.
 If you have a Sleep Number or similar base, check with the manufacturer for compatible bed rails for Sleep Number beds.

 Installation Guide: Avoiding the “Gap of Danger”